 In the Animal Health business, the Boehringer Ingelheim Group is a leading provider of vaccines, parasiticides and therapeutics.
 Boehringer Ingelheim's portfolio includes products for pets and horses as well as livestock: swine, ruminants and poultry.

-In 2023, Boehringer Ingelheim realised net sales of 25.61 billion EUR.
-Investments of 5.8 billion EUR in R&D drive innovation, enabling the next generation of medicines that save lives and improve quality of life.
+In 2024, Boehringer Ingelheim realised net sales of ~26.8 billion EUR.
+Investments of ~6.2 billion EUR in R&D drive innovation, enabling the next generation of medicines that save lives and improve quality of life.
 Further information on Boehringer Ingelheim's business can be found in the company group Annual Report.

-In the United Kingdom (UK), we distribute Human Pharma and Animal Health products within the United Kingdom, Ireland, Malta, Gibraltar, the Isle of Man and the Channel Islands.
-In the UK, we employ approximately 730 people.
+From the United Kingdom (UK), we distribute Human Pharma and Animal Health products across the United Kingdom, Ireland, Malta, Gibraltar, the Isle of Man and the Channel Islands.
+In the UK, we employ approximately 740 people.